edgedb/easy-edgedb/chapter6/index.md

 That gives us a good number of types from `Place` that aren't of the `City` type.

 So back to Jonathan: in our database, he's been to four cities, one country, and one `OtherPlace`...but he hasn't been to Slovakia or France, so we can't just insert him with `places_visited := select Place`.
 Instead, we can filter on `Place` against a set with the names of the places he has visited.
-It looks like this:
+If we were inserting Jonathan Harker for the first time, it would look like this:

 ```edgeql
 insert NPC {